 A prospective, longitudinal study design was used to estimate the incidence risk of major reproductive disorders and to identify the associated risk factors.
 This was done by following up the cows at regular intervals throughout the study period.
-Farm selection was based on herd size and owners' willingness to participate, with 20 farms of 10 or more cows purposively selected from 85 dairy farms in the town.
-This aimed to increase the probability of following up with pregnant cows and reduce the burden on researchers.
-A total of 140 pregnant cows were recruited for the study on the selected farms.
-The number of cows selected per farm ranged from 3 to 20.
-In addition, a questionnaire survey was conducted to collect cow and farm-level data that may help for assessing risk factors of reproductive disorders.
+Farm selection was based solely on herd size and owners' willingness to participate in the study.
+Accordingly, of the 85 dairy farms in the town, 20 farms that had 10 or more cows were specifically selected for the present study.
+In addition, questionnaire survey was carried out to collect cow and farm-level data that may help to assess the risk factors of the incidence of reproductive disorders.